giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-03-09-find-number-of-anagrams-by-words-length.md

 print("the sum of the total number of anagrams by word length is: {:,}".format(total_number_of_anagrams))

->>>the sum of the total number of anagrams by word length is: 32,890
+>>>"the sum of the total number of anagrams by word length is: 32,890"
 ~~~

 This number (32,890) is the same result we got before when we calculated the total number of anagrams of words with non-singular anagrams!